kwea123/nerf_pl/README.md

 You can find the Unity project including mesh, mixed reality and volume rendering [here](https://github.com/kwea123/nerf_Unity)!

-I will add code to generate your data for mixed reality and volume rendering in the future.
+I will add code to allow you to generate your data for mixed reality and volume rendering in the future.

 ## :beginner: Tutorial